 - Remember that Photoshop exists and that it is used more often than one would expect.
-Eighty percent of teen girls compare themselves to glamorous celebrity images.
+Eighty percent of teen girls and assigned female at birth compare themselves to glamorous celebrity images.
 Among those, nearly half are left feeling dissatisfied with their appearance.
-It makes sense that 56 percent of teen girls wish photo-shopping of models and celebrities would stop.
+It makes sense that 56 percent of teen girls and assigned female at birth wish photo-shopping of models and celebrities would stop.
 Comparing yourself to unrealistic standards sets yourself up for disappointment.

 - Don’t feel pressured to live your life online.
 Your breakfast may fit your feed’s “aesthetic,” but your followers don’t need to know that.
 Your mom might appreciate a picture showing off your culinary skills, but other people may not care.
 If you are overanalyzing whether or not to post something and proofreading everything you type, it may bring up more anxiety than it’s worth.
 Deleting a picture you’ve posted can bring up shame and self-doubt.
 Not posting it at all doesn’t usually result in a “Fear of Missing Out” on likes.
 It is okay that your camera roll has more pictures than your Instagram account.
 Unplugging from social media for periods of time can significantly reduce stress and challenge beliefs about your low self-worth.
 Young adults who put more energy into living life offline develop more meaningful relationships and confidence–both of which are not contingent on online validation.